albertyihaoyang/iOS-PixelCity/README.md

 # iOS-PixelCity

-An app using flickr API to fetch photos when user put Pin
+	An app pharsing information using Flickr API to fetch photos when users drop Pin on map Using Alamofire to download urls
+	Performing 3D Touch function to show preview of picture